Apple announces new retail experience, 'Today at Apple'

 At Apple's big iPhone launch event Tuesday, company retail guru Angela Ahrendts announced a new experience at the tech giant's retail stores: "Today at Apple."
 The program is designed to help customers learn more about different aspects of their phones, such as photography, music and app development.

-"Today at Apple" hands-on classes and sessions are led by members of a new position called the Creative Pro -- an extension of the Genius.

-Apple also said it was making changes to the design of some of its stores, including its New York City Fifth Avenue location, which will feature an open plaza to let in natural sunlight.
+Apple also said it's making changes to the design of some of its stores, including the New York City Fifth Avenue location, which will feature an open plaza to let in natural sunlight.
 The glass cube will also make a comeback when the location reopens late next year.

 In addition, Apple is opening a new flagship store in Chicago, on Michigan Avenue, on Oct.
 20.

-Early next year, Apple is transforming a theater in Milan into an Apple store.
-It will also restore Carnegie Library in Washington, D.C., into an Apple store, as well as a historic building in Paris on the Champs-Elysees.
+Early next year, Apple is transforming a theater in Milan, Italy, into an Apple store.
+It will also restore Carnegie Library in Washington, DC, into an Apple store, as well as a historic building in Paris on the Champs-Elysees.

 "We think of Apple Retail as Apple's largest products," Ahrendts said.